ramp4-pcar4/ramp4-pcar4/public/help/default/fr.md

 [fr] The bell symbol in the lower-left corner displays notifications related to services or information on the map.
 Messages will be displayed here when erroneous services are not able to load on the map.

-[fr] For general or technical inquiries regarding the Reusable Accessible Mapping Platform that this interactive map is based on, please contact [applicationsdecartographieweb-webmappingapplications@ec.gc.ca](mailto:applicationsdecartographieweb-webmappingapplications@ec.gc.ca)>.
+[fr] For general or technical inquiries regarding the Reusable Accessible Mapping Platform that this interactive map is based on, please contact [applicationsdecartographieweb-webmappingapplications@ec.gc.ca](mailto:applicationsdecartographieweb-webmappingapplications@ec.gc.ca).
 You may access the RAMP GitHub repository using the "About RAMP" button in the lower-left corner.

 # Identifying Data